trstlabs/intento/docs/kb/AutoMsg.md

 ---
-order: 2
+order: 4
-parent:
-  title: AutoMessage
+title: Contract State
-  order: 2
+description: Learn the basics of how AutoMessage enable contract self-execution
 ---

 # AutoMessage